SimasRug/web_code_challange/README.md

 - Usually in projects, the first thing I do is add state.
 However, considering the complexity of this project.
 I initially decided against it.
 At this moment I decided to add a simple shopping basket, therefore `Redux` state was a late addition.

+- `Bug` Just noticed that basket has a bug, if there's more than one of the same item.
+And user clicks `remove item` it removes all the item.
+Prob not the best idea to add more than one item with same id to the state.